Yigal/courses-stats-part-2/chapter3.md

 `@possible_answers`
 - Yes, it wouldn't have happened otherwise
 - [There is no way to know, because this result could have happened by chance ($\frac{1}{36}$)]
-- No, that is silly
+- No, Roman goddesses don't exist.
+That is a silly question

 `@feedback`